FedeDP/libmodule/README.md

 ```

 In this example, a "Pippo" module is created and will read chars from stdin until 'q' is pressed.
-Note that it does not even need a main function, as libmodule already provides a default one (as a [weak, thus overridable, symbol](https://gcc.gnu.org/onlinedocs/gcc-3.2/gcc/Function-Attributes.html)).
+Note that it does not even need a main function, as libmodule already provides a default one as a [weak, thus overridable, symbol](https://gcc.gnu.org/onlinedocs/gcc-3.2/gcc/Function-Attributes.html).

 ## Is it portable?